-Parkinson's disease is the best-elucidated example, with several genes associated with familial early-onset Parkinsonism implicated in mitochondrial quality control.
+A close relationship between neurodegenerative disease and impaired mitochondrial function has been widely recognized.
+Parkinson's disease is the best-elucidated example with several genes associated with familial early-onset Parkinsonism implicated in mitochondrial quality control.
 One of those genes, PARK7, encodes the cytosolic protein DJ-1.
 DJ-1 is a relatively small (189 amino acids; <20 kDa) multifunctional protein.
-DJ-1/PARK7 was first identified as an oncogene (Nagakubo et al., 1997), but was later re-identified as causal for recessive familial Parkinsonism, PARK7 (Bonifati et al., 2003).
+The DJ-1/PARK7 gene was first identified as an oncogene

+(Nagakubo et al., 1997), but was later re-identified as causal for recessive familial Parkinsonism, PARK7 (Bonifati et al., 2003).
 Countless studies focused on elucidating DJ-1 functionality have since accentuated the pleiotropic nature of the protein.
-Although conclusions from the myriad studies vary, and frequently contradict one another, links between mitochondrial integrity and DJ-1 have been frequently observed.
+Although conclusions from the myriad studies vary and frequently contradict one another, links between mitochondrial integrity and DJ-1 have been frequently observed.

-The mitochondrial localization of DJ-1, however, is controversial as wild-type (WT) and mutant DJ-1 have been reported to localize to the cytosol or the nucleus (Bjorkblom et al., 2014; Blackinton et al., 2009; Cali et al., 2015; Canet-Avilés et al., 2004; Nural et al., 2009; Ren et al., 2012; Xu et al., 2005; Zhang et al., 2005).
-Consistent with an initial report (Maita et al., 2013), an earlier study by our group found that WT DJ-1 is cytosolic under steady-state conditions and that pathogenic mutations in the protein trigger translocation to the mitochondrial matrix through an unknown pathway (Kojima et al., 2016).
+DJ-1 mitochondrial localization, however, is controversial as wild type and mutant DJ-1 have been reported to localize to either the cytosol or the nucleus (Bjorkblom et al., 2014; Blackinton et al., 2009; Cali et al., 2015; Canet-Aviles et al., 2004; Nural et al., 2009; Ren et al., 2012; Xu et al., 2005; Zhang et al., 2005).
+Consistent with an initial report (Maita et al., 2013), an earlier study by our group found that wild type DJ-1 is cytosolic under steady state conditions and that pathogenic mutations in the protein trigger translocation to the mitochondrial matrix by an unknown pathway (Kojima et al., 2016).
 In general, missense mutations in cytosolic proteins rarely result in translocation to the mitochondria.
-We thus wanted to disentangle the molecular mechanisms underlying the mitochondrial localization of DJ-1 mutants, and then determine the physiological significance of the mitochondrial import.
+We thus wanted to disentangle the molecular mechanisms underlying the mitochondrial localization of DJ-1 mutants, and then determine the physiological significance of the import.